LenkaHao/CS440_Intro_to_AI/README.md

 ### Hand Gesture - A computer vision and image recognition program

 ### Atropos Game Play - A strategic program to play the Atropos game intelligently

+Each folder includes:

+- Code for the project
+- Report